 The county has incredible fortifications, landmarks like Dover Castle and Leeds Castle (click here), and attractive stately homes like Knole Park and Chartwell House.

-Take your four-legged friend on a long walk at Bewl Water – this 800-acre area in the High Weald is enjoyed by fishermen, canoeists and cyclers of all ages and is perfect for outdoor adventures, whatever the weather.
+Take your dog on a long walk at Bewl Water – this 800-acre area in the High Weald is enjoyed by fishermen, canoeists and cyclers of all ages and is the perfect way to explore Kent with your furry friend, whatever the weather.